-Patterson Hall is a suite-style residence hall for students who have earned at least 24 semester credits.
-Patterson is the Academic Honors Living-Learning Community (LLC).
-For this reason, assignment priority is given to members of the Honors Program and students with at least a 3.50 cumulative grade point average.
+Patterson Hall is a suite-style residence hall for students who have earned at least 24 semester credits and have at least a 3.0 GPA.

 New transfer students that are applying for housing for the Fall semester, should apply by March 1st.
 Priority in assignments is based on each student's cumulative grade point average, credit hours earned and date that the Housing application is submitted.

 Location: Center of campus, near Wallace Hall and the cafeteria